vrajp3301/News-Summarizer/README.md

 # News-Summarizer
-It's a News summarizing program that summarizes the news and also tells sentiment of that news
+It's a News Summarizing Program that summarizes the news and also tells sentiment of that news.